JAC-CS-Game-Programming-Fall22/1-Breakout/README.md

         this.dx = minimumVelocity + (scaleFactor * Math.abs(paddleBallDistance));
     }
     ```

+  - First, we calculate the distance between the paddle and the ball to scale the ball's `dx`.
+  - `scaleFactor` and `minimumVelocity` are values that are used to control the ball's `dx` depending on where it hit the paddle.
+  - Then perform this operation on either side of the paddle based on the paddle's `dx`.
+If on the right side, the differential will be negative, so we need to call `Math.abs()` to make it positive, then scale it by a positive amount so `dx` becomes positive.

 - And below that, we've added a `handleBrickCollision()` function based on the pseudocode in the section above.
 We slightly increase the ball's velocity after a collision: